CrowdHailer/eyg-lang/eyg/src/morph/README.md

 Render `Editable` code and `Projection`s into HTML using Lustre elements.

+The projections are built into a set of nested frames, indicating in the printed output is single line or multiline.
+This abstraction might match the formatting libraries that already exist and is so using one of them might be a good idea.

+Rendering something at the focus of a projection can be done by using the `projection_frame` function

 ## Paths

 Each node in the Editable tree can be found by a path to it.